 This short version only takes about half a day to reach the Inca City.
 The visit to Machu Picchu is the next day after spending the night in a hotel in Aguas Calientes.

-The Short Inca Trail has a capacity for 250 tourists per day.
+The 2 Day Inca Trail Tour has a capacity for 250 tourists per day.
 The bad news is that the website that shows availability is not open to the public.

 Tierras Vivas was created this travel blog for you, and where you can to check the 2 Day Inca Trail Permits 2019 - 2020.